paimmauricio/SNMP_Switchs/README.md

 10.0.0.254
 ```

-3. No menu do script, escolha a opção 2 e digite o nome do arquivo (ex: `lista.txt`).
+3. No menu do script, escolha a opção 2 e digite o nome do arquivo (ex: `switches.txt`).

 ## ⚙️ Personalização